“The digital transformation is over – please stop talking about it!”

 The City of Phoenix’s Public Works Department deployed a digital campaign to educate and inform residents about proposed changes to their trash and recycling services.
-While on the website, residents could learn about the rationale for increasing rates and tradeoffs in service, and be made aware of upcoming public meetings.
+While on the website, residents could submit questions and feedback through an online form.

-This is one example among many showing how digital transformation can accelerate the decision-making of an organization.
+This is one example of how digital transformation can accelerate an organization’s decision-making.

 Leverage the Digital Normal for a Better Customer Experience

 “Here at NextCon, I can feel the dedication of the partners and how excited they are about NextOS!”
-Janet said, stating that Nextiva has proven their understanding of the digital normal with the release of a fully integrated business communications platform.
+Janet said that Nextiva has proven its understanding of the digital normal with the release of a fully integrated business communications platform.

 Why the excitement?

 Because customers today want to engage digitally.
-They want to do things in the single click of a button, and they expect the customer experience aligns with how digitally savvy they are.
+They want to do things with the single click of a button, and they expect the customer experience aligns with how digitally savvy they are.

 At the same time, businesses need to be hyper-focused on their customers.
-NextOS provides deep data and analytics to ensure companies can know their customers and respond well to them.
+Its VoIP phone system provides deep data and analytics to ensure companies can know their customers and respond well to them.
 “NextOS allows businesses to understand the customer journey using a digital lens,” Janet explained.

 And that digital lens captures the entire customer journey on one powerful platform.

-That’s the key objective behind NextOS: To fully serve the customer using one shared digital platform, not stitching several point solutions together.
-It’s no wonder Janet was excited to see NextOS!
+The key objective behind NextOS is to fully serve the customer using one shared digital platform, not stitching several point solutions together.
+It’s no wonder Janet was excited to see NextivaONE!

-Be aware that digital initiatives are more than a single task, but instead represent a roadmap to a successful digital transformation.
+Be aware that digital initiatives are more than a single task.
+Instead represent a roadmap to a successful digital transformation.

 Stop Talking Digital Transformation and Start Doing